cava01134/BPI-Doc/docs/Pico_RP2040_doc/en/README.md

 Regardless of the programmer is a beginner or not, MicroPython is considered to be less difficult to develop than other MCU programming languages.

-Its code is easy to understand compared to other programming languages, and it has various resources accumulated over the years by the open source community.
+Its code is easy to understand compared to other programming languages, and has large amounts of resources accumulated over the years by the open source community.

-Just like Python, it has strong vitality and application value.
+Just like Python, it has a strong vitality and application value.

 By uploading the MicroPython firmware, you can use the Python language to program in the development board.